stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 	“My case!”
 Julia turned in slow motion, her skirts and her hair spreading and twisting around her in an unnatural way as she forced herself through the gelid atmosphere toward her chair.
 “There's a candle—” \
 	“Oh my God,” said Havelock quietly, gazing past them both, eyes wide and mouth hanging open in horror.
 As Julia grabbed the white candle out of one of the inner pockets, she turned to look.

-The far wall of the bedroom was just... gone.
+The far wall of the bedroom was just… gone.
 From corner to corner, there was nothing there.
 Or not gone, not really.
 She should have been looking into the adjoining bedroom but instead there was only darkness, an utterly profound blackness that seemed to be sucking in all illumination from the room.
 Worse, it seemed to be spreading, pouring into the room as the light from the lamp shrank down to a ring barrely illuminating the table on which it stood.

 The flowing night brought with it a stench—an almost overwhelming smell of something foul that Julia could not put into words.
 She covered her mouth with her hand, fighting to keep her supper down as she scrambled in her case for a match.